 For the trace elements which were reliably detected by the XRF (arsenic, copper, chromium, iron, lead, manganese and zinc) only arsenic and lead were found to exceed New Zealand (or where applicable International) soil guidelines or standards for human health assessments.
-The concentrations of arsenic and lead have therefore only been compiled and discussed in this report (see Table L1).
+The concentrations of arsenic and lead have therefore only been compiled and discussed in this report (see Table H1).
 An electronic copy of the full multi-element analysis has been provided to Waikato Regional Council (WRC file reference DM2093695) and is not included in this report.

-The XRF data collected during this survey has been grouped into two areas of distinct use, based on soil type, likely exposure scenario, and if there was a hotspot detected.
-The two areas of distinct use were:
+The XRF data collected during this survey was from three areas of distinct use, based on soil type and likely exposure scenario.
+The three areas of distinct use were: